ECHA Integrated Regulatory Strategy

 EU: ECHA Registers CLH Intention for Flumetylsulforim (CAS 1616664-98-2)

-Austria has notified ECHA of its intent to propose a harmonised classification for the pesticide active substance flumetylsulforim, with a formal dossier expected by April 2026.
-This regulatory signal marks the start of a process that may lead to mandatory hazard relabelling and potential downstream use restrictions for plant protection products.
+Austria notified ECHA of its intent to propose a harmonised classification for the pesticide active substance flumetylsulforim, with a formal dossier expected by April 2026.
+This move signals upcoming mandatory hazard relabelling and potential downstream use restrictions for plant protection products containing this substance.

 echa.europa.euEuropean UnionEuropean Union